nasa/harmony-browse-image-generator/README.md

 * `publish_docker_image.yml` - Triggered either manually or for commits to the `main` branch that contain changes to the `docker/service_version.txt` file.

+* `publish_to_pypi.yml` - Triggered either manually or for commits to the `main` branch that contain changes to the `docker/service_version.txt`file.

-The `publish_docker_image.yml` workflow will:
+The `publish_release.yml` workflow will:

 * Run the full unit test suite, to prevent publication of broken code.
 * Extract the semantic version number from `docker/service_version.txt`.
 * Extract the released notes for the most recent version from `CHANGELOG.md`.
-* Create a GitHub release that will also tag the related git commit with the semantic version number.
 * Build and deploy a this service's docker image to `ghcr.io`.
+* Build the library package to be published to PyPI.
+* Publish the package to PyPI.
+* Publish a GitHub release under the semantic version number, with associated git tag.

 Before triggering a release, ensure both the `docker/service_version.txt` and `CHANGELOG.md` files are updated.
 The `CHANGELOG.md` file requires a specific